beaudie/vesc/doc/CaptureAndReplay.md

 To run a sample replay you can use a template located in [samples/capture_replay](../samples/capture_replay).
 First run your capture and ensure all capture files are written to `samples/capture_replay`.
 You can conveniently use `ANGLE_CAPTURE_OUT_DIR`.
+Make sure `ANGLE_CAPTURE_LABEL` is left unset to use the default file names.
 Then enable the `capture_replay_sample` via `gn args`:

 ```